yegor256/blog/_posts/2014/apr/2014-04-27-typical-mistakes-in-java-code.md

 You can read more about this idea in
 [Elegant Objects](/elegant-objects.html) book,
 section [2.4](/images/books/elegant-objects/contents.pdf).
-There is only one exception to the rule just mentioned&mdash;test methods for JUnit.
+There is only one exception to the rule just mentioned---test methods for JUnit.
 They are explained below.

 ## Test Method Names